Despite what logic and life experience might tell us, sometimes you really can have it all, and that time is this Mashed Butternut Squash Recipe.

-- Halve and remove the seeds from your squash (no need to peel).
+- Prep Your Squash.
+Halve and remove the seeds (no need to peel).
 Lay the halves cut-side up on a parchment-lined baking sheet.

-- Brush the squash with olive oil and maple syrup, then sprinkle with seasoning.
-Bake at 350 degrees F for 1 hour 15 minutes, until tender.
-Let cool.
+- Bake.
+Brush the squash with olive oil and maple syrup, then sprinkle with seasoning.
+Bake butternut squash at 350 degrees F for 1 hour 15 minutes.

-- Scoop the flesh to a mixing bowl.
-Add the milk, Parmesan (or nutritional yeast if you’d like it vegan), and remaining seasonings.
+- Mash.
+Stir in the milk, Parmesan (or nutritional yeast if you’d like it vegan), and remaining seasonings.
 Mash the butternut squash to your desired consistency.
 ENJOY!

 What to Serve with Butternut Squash